You Have the Power to Change Your Health…We’re Here to Help

 Welcome video from the study Principal Investigator, Dr. Carla Miller

 How are we doing this?
-Support is offered in a group lifestyle coaching format.
+Support is offered via an online group lifestyle-coaching format.
 Over the course of a year, you will attend 25 sessions where you will receive great tips and tools to help you choose more healthy foods, become more physically active, reduce stress, and lose weight in a supportive, non-judgmental setting.
 We will help you discover how to identify and implement your health goals in a way that works best for you and can be sustained long-term.
-To help us evaluate the program, we will ask you to provide important feedback through questionnaires and lab tests at 4 different time-points.
+To help us evaluate the program, we will ask you to provide important feedback through questionnaires and lab tests at 3 different time-points.

 To learn what it is like to be a group participant, view the Centers for Disease Control and Prevention video entitled “A Change for Life.”